Veercodeprog/nvim-config/README.md

 ### 1. Plugins

-This configuration utilizes several plugins to enhance functionality, including:
+This configuration utilizes several plugins to enhance functionality, including:(using packer)

 - **[Plugin Name](https://link.to/plugin/docs):** A brief description of the plugin and why it's included.